-- store up the meonsistency, and they are close to each other and result in similar similar similar depts in thir cloud pixels.
-On the other hand, similar integrated properties may cause significantly different BTs.
-Although the number of cloud layers and the integrated cloud optical depth are close in some pixels over region D (Figure 2), the simulated BTs in the 11.2-μm channel are much lower for CRA than for ERA5 reanalysis.
+The atmospheric and cloud profiles (i.e., temperature, cloud effective radius and optical depth) over pixels of 18°N (marked by blue solid lines in Figure 3) are shown in Figure 7.
+Compared with the differences of temperature profiles, the differences on the cloud effective radius and optical depth are more obvious.
+Clouds in the CRA are developed insufficiently over the low-to-mid layer compared to the ERA5 and MERRA-2.
+Moreover, although the number of cloud layers and the integrated cloud optical depth are close in the three reanalysis in some pixels over region D of Figure 3, the simulated BTs for CRA in the 11.2-μm channel are much lower than those for ERA5.
 This is caused by an abnormally excessive cloud mixing ratio or optical depth in the mid to high-layer.
-For MERRA-2 reanalysis, the widespread cloud mixing ratio brings in overestimated 310 integrated cloud optical depth and cloud distributions in many pixels. - Different spectral channels have their own sensitivities to atmospheric and cloudy properties, so different cloud properties or atmospheric conditions can be detected and validated by the BTDs among different channels (Baum et al. 2000; Otkin, et al. 2009).
-Different from previous analysis based on single channel results, Figure 9 shows the observed and simulated BTDs of 11.2 12.4-μm, 8.6 11.2-μm, and 6.2 11.2-μm.
-The absorption of atmospheric water vapor in the 12.4-μm channel is - 315 greater than that in the 11.2-μm channel, and BTDs for 11.2 12.4-μm are usually positive in most regions.
-The cloud emissivity increases as the optical depth increases, which weakens the influence from the atmosphere below the cirrus clouds, and results in similar BTs in the two channels.
-Thus, smaller or zero BTDs are detected across the deep convective region (e.g., region C) and thick cloud regions.
-Meanwhile, because of the enhanced extinction of small ice particles in the 12.4-μm channel, the BTDs for thinner clouds around thick cloud pixels are large.
-Although the absorptive properties for different - 320 phase particles are similar in the 8.6-μm channel, the absorption for ice clouds is larger than that for water clouds in the 11.2μm channel.
-Thus, the BTDs of 8.6 - 11.2-μm are positive for ice clouds and negative for water clouds in a typical case.
-Comparing the BTDs in the particular cloud region (e.g., region B), simulations for CRA are close to the observations, and the mean BTDs for them are 0.16 and 0.14 K, respectively.
-The negative mean BTDs in this region for ERA5 and MERRA-2 indicate the overestimation of water clouds or some underestimation of ice clouds.
-Because of the strong water vapor in the - 325 6.2-μm channel and the negative temperature lapse rate in the troposphere, the BTDs of 6.2 11.2-μm are usually negative, and increase as the cloud height increases.
+For MERRA-2, the widespread cloud mixing ratio brings in overestimated integrated cloud optical depth and cloud distributions in many pixels.

+Different spectral channels have their own sensitivities to atmospheric and cloudy properties, so different cloud properties or atmospheric conditions can be detected and validated by the BTDs among different channels (Baum et al. 2000; Otkin et al. 2009).
+Different from previous analysis based on single channel results, Figure 8 shows the observed and simulated BTDs of 11.2 - 12.4- μ m, 8.6 - 11.2- μ m, and 6.2 - 11.2- μ m.
+The absorption of water vapor in the 12.4- μ m channel is stronger than that in the 11.2-um channel, and BTDs for 11.2 - 12.4-um are positive in most conditions.
+The cloud emissivity increases as the optical depth increases, and clouds weaken the influence from the atmosphere below the cirrus clouds.
+Thus, the 1.2 - 12.4-um BTD decreases al depth increases, and smaller or zero BTDs as cloud top or optic are detected across the deep convective and thick cloud regions.
+Meanwhile, because of the enhanced extinction of small ice particles in the 12.4-um channel, the BTDs for thinner clouds around thick cloud pixels are large.
+The absorptivity of different phase clouds is similar in the 8.6-um channel, but the absorption for ice clouds is larger than that for water clouds in the 11.2-um channel.
+Thus, the 8.6 - 11.2-μm BTDs are positive for ice clouds and negative for water clouds in a typical case.
+In region A, simulations for CRA are close to the observations, and the mean BTDs are both around 0.15 K. The negative mean BTDs in this region for ERA5 and MERRA-2 indicate an overestimation of water clouds or underestimation of ice clouds.
+Because of the strong water vapor in the 6.2- μ m channel and the negative temperature lapse rate in the troposphere, the BTDs of 6.2 - 11.2- μ m are usually negative, and they increase as the cloud height increases.
 The largest negative BTDs are often in the clear-sky region with sufficient water vapor and high surface temperature, and the positive or near zero BTDs correspond to overshooting cloud tops.
-Although the simulation for ERA5 reanalysis generally underestimates the mid to high-layer water vapor content and upper-layer cloud in the entire and B region, as we mentioned before, if we isolate the overshooting cloud top by BTDs less than 0 K, the ERA5

-330 has the closest structure and distribution to the observation over the three reanalysis datasets, corresponding to the analysis of region C.
+Although the simulation for ERA5 reanalysis generally underestimates the mid to high-layer water vapor content and upper-layer cloud in the entire and A region, as we mentioned before, if we isolate the overshooting cloud top by BTDs less than 0 K, the ERA5 has the closest structure and distribution to the observation over the three reanalysis datasets, corresponding to the analysis of region B.